-A chiropractor is a registered health practitioner who treats the musculoskeletal system (muscles and joints).
+A chiropractor is a registered health practitioner who treats the musculoskeletal system (muscles, ligaments, bone and joints).
 Chiropractic is used as an alternative to, or to complement, conventional medicine.
 This article explains what chiropractors do, and includes questions you might ask.

 What conditions do chiropractors treat?

 Spinal manipulation is the main treatment used by chiropractors.
 It is a therapy that involves using the hands to move a joint beyond its usual range of motion.
 Manual pressure is applied to the spine using different techniques, and some movements may give an audible crack or pop.

 Some chiropractors also claim to treat non-musculoskeletal problems, such as ear infections, asthma, allergies, colic in babies and bedwetting.
 Some also offer advice on childhood immunisation.
 There is no evidence for the effectiveness of chiropractic in treating these conditions.